zenodeapp/pairwise-alignments/README.md

 <br>

-If you've already downloaded or cloned this repository without including the `--recursive` flag, then run this command from the root folder:
+If you've already downloaded, forked or cloned this repository without including the `--recursive` flag, then run this command from the root folder:

 ```
 git submodule update --init --recursive